Compiler Architecture

 Errors occurring during this phase are called static semantic errors.

-Exercise: The language Pascal has an unusual syntax when it comes to expressions: it gives the "and" operator (which requires boolean operands) higher precedence than relational operators!
+Exercise: The language Pascal has an unusual syntax when it comes to expressions: it gives the and operator (which requires boolean operands) higher precedence than relational operators!
 Show how this implies that the expression x-4<=5 and 2<y is a static semantic error.

 Intermediate Code Generation